Semi-supervised Community Detection using Glauber Dynamics for an Ising Model

 \item \emph{Numerical results.} The range of admissible values for $\alpha_n$ is an interval that typically contains zero; the more symmetric the community sizes are, the larger this interval is.
-While our asymptotic results hold as long as $\alpha_n$ lies in this interval, we observe numerically that our algorithm performs better when the quadratic penalty is active with $\alpha_n > 0$; we explain this intuitively relying on some of our proof arguments.
-We also observe numerically that our algorithm performs better than several other semi-supervised community detection algorithms with comparable complexity. \end{enumerate}
+While our asymptotic results hold as long as $\alpha_n$ lies in this interval, we observe numerically that our algorithm performs better when the quadratic penalty is active with $\alpha_n > 0$; we explain this intuitively relying on our proof arguments.
+We also show numerically that our algorithm is faster than Belief Propagation \cite{decelle2011asymptotic} and performs better than other semi-supervised algorithms with similar complexity. \end{enumerate}

-Mean-field limits are unusual in the clustering literature, but as observed above, have the advantage of characterizing how the classification error evolves over time, which can be leveraged to estimate the time required by the algorithm to achieve a target accuracy level.
+Mean-field limits are unusual in the clustering literature, but as noted above, have the advantage of characterizing how the classification error evolves over time, which can be leveraged to estimate the time required by the algorithm to achieve a target accuracy level.
 Standard mean-field arguments can be used to describe the macroscopic behavior of particles interacting in a way that makes them statistically exchangeable; see the pioneering papers \cite{barbour1980density,kurtz1970solutions,kurtz1971limit,kurtz1978strong}.
 In contrast, the spins that we consider are not exchangeable because the flip rate of a spin depends on the graph neighborhood, which varies across the spins.
-A further challenge is that the random graph and the current configuration of spins are not independent, because the flip rates of spins depend on the graph structure.
-In addition, the flip rates depend on the sums of neighboring spins in a way that becomes discontinuous in the limit as $n \to \infty$, which complicates the analysis even further.
+A further challenge is that the random graph and the current configuration of spins are not independent since the flip rates of the spins depend on the graph structure.
+The analysis of our algorithm is even further complicated by the fact that the flip rates depend on the sums of neighboring spins in a way that becomes discontinuous in the limit as $n \to \infty$.

 Our proofs use concentration inequalities to approximate the sums of neighboring spins by quantities that depend on the magnetizations of the communities and the connectivity parameters of the graph.
 We prove that these approximations become exact in the limit, and allow to describe the evolution of the magnetization vector through a differential equation.
 The almost exact recovery result does not follow from the mean-field limit, which concerns process-level convergence over finite intervals of time, and requires additional arguments for analyzing the Glauber dynamics over a diverging time horizon.